-The aim of Strategic Zoning is to understand the opportunities and potential challenges associated with heat decarbonisation and energy efficiency improvements, at a strategic level (e.g., 500-1000 properties) for inclusion in the LHEES Strategy.
+The aim of Strategic Zoning is to understand the opportunities and potential challenges associated with heat decarbonisation and energy efficiency improvements, at a strategic data zone level (e.g., 500-1000 residents) for inclusion in the LHEES.

-The analysis and visualisation were undertaken using mapping which integrates multiple variables affecting energy efficiency and deliverability considerations to identify specific challenges and opportunities in delivering energy efficiency interventions.
-This approach represents a significant advancement beyond the LHEES Methodology and facilitates a deeper understanding of opportunities and challenges, as well as actions that could form the basis of Delivery Planning for the Council.
+The analysis and visualisation were undertaken using mapping which integrates multiple variables affecting heat decarbonisation, energy efficiency and deliverability to identify specific challenges and opportunities in delivering interventions.
+This approach represents a significant advancement beyond the LHEES methodology and facilitates a deeper understanding of opportunities and challenges, as well as actions that could form the basis of delivery planning for the Council.